|10 to 17 August 2019 (8 days) € 975, –

 Our West coast Scotland trip continues.
 Today we go to Jura and visit the “Isle of Jura” -Distillery.

 Day 5: Kintyre, Campeltown

 We continue to Tayinloan on the Kintyre peninsula.
 From there it is only half an hour by shuttle bus to Campbeltown, the former self-proclaimed “whiskey capital of the world.”
 But since the focus was on quantity and not on quality, most distilleries had to stop during American prohibition and subsequent depression conclude.
 Today there are only three distilleries in Campbeltown: the old Glen Scotia, the new Glengyle and the internationally renowned and renowned Springbank.
 All three distilleries we can visit.

 Day 6: Crinan

 Today we sail to a small, but beautiful piece of Scotland, to Crinan.
-Our goal is the sluice, which provides access to the Crinan Canal.
+Our goal is, when it is possible, the lock, which provides access to the Crinan Canal.
 In the lock chamber, we lock and then have our own waterfall, an absolutely unique experience.
 Here we spend the night.

 Day 7: At sea back to Oban

-The next morning we set sail after a good breakfast and took course back to Oban.
+The next morning we set sail after a good breakfast and go back to Oban.
 On the way we enjoy the untouched, wild nature of the islands on the Scottish west coast.
-The rugged beauty of the island of Jura, the tranquility on the water, the unspoilt countryside, the rugged coastline with its amazing bays and quiet fishing villages and the magnificent view of the islands in the distance.
+The rugged beauty of the island of Jura, the tranquility on the water, the unspoiled countryside, the rugged coastline with its amazing bays and quiet fishing villages and the magnificent view of the islands in the distance.

-Sailing Scotland travel has unfortunately come to an end.
+Our West coast Scotland trip has unfortunately come to an end.
 After an extensive breakfast, it is time to say goodbye.
 You have experienced a varied week in which you have seen the charming Scotland in a unique way and maybe even learned to love it.